 - IM Carnival – on a particular date, SHRA swimmers can elect to swim an Individual Medley against swimmers from across the region.

 Please check the main TEAMS page for the age group practice schedules.
 We look forward to seeing you all again soon and welcome your feedback and questions (and offers to volunteer!).
 Rachel Mosher-Williams and Jamie Sample, email@example.com To ensure you get all team notifications, click to register for the SHRA dlists here.

 Head Swim CoachDave has been a swim coach for over 20 years.
 He was the Head swim/dive coach for Swanson Middle School in Arlington and the Head swim coach for Yorktown High school.
 He has worked for over 10 years with different NVSL teams.
 Dave worked with York Swim Club, and as a camp counselor, a sports announcer for Arlington County at most W&L sporting events, a lifeguard and pool manager for several different pools over the years.

 You can reach David at firstname.lastname@example.org

 Asst Swim CoachMaggie has been a swimmer for the SHRA sharks since she was a minnow at the age of 6.
-She has also taught swim lessons at SHRA for 2 years and swam year round for her high school.
-She is a graduating senior at JEB Stuart HS attending the University of Pittsburgh studying biology in the fall, where she will continue to swim and row.
-She is excited to share her experience of 12 years and help coach this season.
+She has also taught swim lessons and performed assistant coaching duties for the sharks 3 years running, in addition to swimming year round for her high school.
+She is a senior at the University of Pittsburgh majoring in psychology and professional writing, and stays active as part of Pitt’s rowing team.
+She is excited to share her experience of 15 years and help coach this season.